Gilbertobal/OldBot/README.md

 # OldBot features list:

 - *Cavebot* - Developing [BETA on OldBot v2.0+]
 - Auto Reconnect(even on server save)
 - Login Hotkey(manually login pressing a hotkey)
 - Press hotkey when full mana(train magic level)
 - Press hotkeys every determined time
 - Logoff if battle window changes
 - Auto eat food [Tibia 10/11+]
 - Auto Fishing
 - Hold Right Click(use food, walk "bugging" map...)
 - Anti-AFK
 - Life Healer
 - Mana Healer
-    - Remap Hotkeys / Walk with WASD (Gaming Mode)
 - Move items with hotkey(in the speed of light xD):
     - Move item to backpack
     - Move item to ground
 - Hotkey Combo(do a combo of selected hotkeys + click)
 - Auto refill Rings, Amulets & Soft Boots(may not work on all Tibia version below 10)
 - Auto refill ammunition - through mouse move(from ground/backpack) or through hotkey(timer tools)
 - Renew Haste & support spells, Utamo Vita, party spells [Tibia 10/11+]
 - Remove Paralyze [Tibia 10/11+]
 - Reopen Tibia Client automatically when closed
 - Hide/unhide Tibia Client
 - Multi Client Login - perform login on up to 5 accounts each with one click
 - Make any window transparent
 - Cronometer - tool to count the delay of spells/runes on screen Have ideas of new functions or how to upgrade an existing one?
 Tell me!
 I'm always opened to ideas.